Served your country? Get a VA home loan.

 Mortgage/Home Equity Rates

-Displayed rates include a .125% rate discount for an ACH direct deposit into a Service Credit Union checking account and automatic payment of the mortgage from the Service Credit Union checking account for the term of the loan.
+A $500 credit towards closing costs at the time of closing will be applied for members with an ACH direct deposit into a Service Credit Union checking account and automatic payment of the mortgage from the Service Credit Union checking account for the term of the loan.

 Your prequalification letter will show how much you can afford to borrow, what your interest rate could be, and an estimate of your monthly payment based on assumed taxes and insurance.
 You may be able to lock in the rate you’ve been offered for up to several months while you’re shopping for a home, and your prequalification will help your offer stand out against other prospective buyers.